Integration of professional values

 Objective:

-To express loyalty to the team and to reflect on a difficult and unpredictable period.
+Express appreciation to the team and reflect on a complex, unpredictable business period.

 An increased company’s horizontality and Improved employee understanding of individual contributions to the final product